 The Natural Step outlines the 4 principles of sustainability, a foundation for a lifestyle that maximizes sustainable well-being.
 This post looks at Ecological Footprint as one quantifiable measure of resource use (our lifestyles need to use the resources of 1 planet whereas the current average American lifestyle requires 4 planets worth of resources).
 Money is another quantifiable way of viewing resource use.
 Our conversation briefly describes the current inequity in wealth distribution in the U.S. and suggests that a fair amount of money to live on for a family of 4 would be $40,000 per year in income, with wealth of about $127,000.

+See summary parent article on short-term disaster resilience and prepping for other priorities.
 Financial resilience means financial diversification and is obviously a subset of resilience more generally.
 Diversification simply means putting your eggs in more than one basket.
 Not a secret.
 Want financial security?
 Diversify.
 But how much?
-I grew up hearing about diversification and it was applied across different stock investments (company x and company y) and […]
+I grew up hearing about diversification and […]